 AI is the future of computer programming.
 In traditional programming, code is a series of rule-based decisions in highly complex conditionals.
 An advanced AI system will soon be able to run and manage the software development cycle by itself, understanding the core of a code.
 By now, AI helps human programmers navigate the increasingly complex number of APIs, making coding easier for developers.

 Automated Network Management

 Moreover, AI automates processes of running and managing company networks.
-AI with its ML capabilities is able spot problems as they occur and take needed measures in order to bring the network back into a stable operating state.
+AI, with its ML capabilities, is able to spot problems as they occur and take needed measures in order to bring the network back into a stable operating state.

 Read more about current AI innovations.

 The term “AiOps” was first coined by Gartner and refers to using AI to manage information technology based on a multi-level platform.
 Specifically, AIOps uses big data, analytics, and machine learning capabilities to automate data processing and decision-making.
 The AIOps platform enables comprehensive insight into past and present states of IT systems based on the analysis of real-time and historical data.

 Gartner defines AIOps as “platforms and software systems that combine big data and AI or machine learning functionality to enhance and partially replace a broad range of IT operations processes and tasks, including availability and performance monitoring, event correlation and analysis, IT service management, and automation.”

 Based on AI technology, AIOps simplifies IT operations management and accelerates problem resolution in complex IT infrastructures.